NxNiki/NxNiki/README.md

 I worked at Whoop Inc., a start-up company using wearables to promote human health.
 I built visualization pipelines to examine the distribution of stress scores and machine learning models to predict Vo2max based on cardiophysiological metrics (resting heart rate, heart rate variability, etc).

-- 🔭 I’m currently working at UCLA Health as a Programmer Analyst.

 <!--
 **NxNiki/NxNiki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.